 Let’s start by saying that Nepal is a very cheap destination to travel through.
 You have plenty of lovely hotels that are extremely affordable, the food is very cheap and if you go to Nepal for hiking you don’t pay much extra for activities.

-- International flights – we came from Kuala Lumpur and paid $410 per person with Skyscanner (return tickets)
+- International flights – we came from Kuala Lumpur and paid $410 per person (return tickets)

 - Travel insurance – World Nomads